 - Weakness and lethargy

 - Swelling of the face, hands, feet, or any other part of the body

 - Decreased urination

 Most cases of HUS occur after an E. coli infection.
-You can catch E. coli infection by doing one of the following:
+You can catch an E. coli infection by:

-- Eating undercooked ground beef (for example, the inside of a hamburger that you have eaten was pink)
+- Eating undercooked ground beef (for example, if the inside of a hamburger that you have eaten was very pink)

 - Drinking contaminated (impure) water